-Homeschooling is a highly flexible, family-based form of education where children learn under the direction of their parents outside a traditional school setting.
+Homeschooling is a highly flexible form of education where children learn under the direction of their parents outside a traditional school setting.
 In other words, homeschooling is simply a way of opting out of our society’s mainstream educational system.
 Homeschoolers are a diverse group.
-Some follow a structured model where students learn the same subjects as their public school counterparts, while others use a student-led approach with a curriculum adapted to the child’s own interests.
+Some follow a structured model where students learn the same subjects as their public school counterparts.
+Others use a student-led approach with a curriculum adapted to the child’s own interests.
 Most homeschoolers fall somewhere in the middle with some structured learning and some interest-led activities.
 Every homeschool family is unique.

 Why do parents choose homeschooling for their family?

 Reasons for homeschooling are as varied as the families that choose this path.
-What homeschool families have in common is the belief that parents have the right to educate their children as they see fit and a desire to play an active, hands-on role in facilitating that education.
-Here are just a few of the more common reasons parents choose to take their child out of the mainstream school system:
+What homeschool families have in common is the belief that parents have the right to educate their children as they see fit and a desire to play an active role in facilitating that education.
+Here are a few of the more common reasons parents choose to homeschool:

 - A desire to provide individual attention or to devote time to a special passion or subject interest that isn’t prioritized in the local school